mleduque/Forgotten-Armament/UPDATED-ITEM-DESCRIPTIONS.md

 - Each hit drains 5 Hit Points from the target and transfers them to the wielder.
 This will not heal beyond the wielder's maximum.
 - 10% chance of decapitating opponent with each successful attack (Save vs. Death at -4 negates)

+#### Greater Silver Sword
+- Upgrade from Cespenar for Silver Sword, Liquid Mercury, and 15,000 gold
+- +4 weapon (previously +3)
+- Immunity to confusion and all psionic attacks
+- Immunity to charm
+- 25% chance per hit that target must save vs. Death at -4 or die (previously -2 save)

 ### Wakizashis

 #### Kachiko's Wakizashi +3